-When someone dies, the deceased person’s executor, also called an administrator, is responsible for managing the money and property of the deceased.
-Money, property, and other assets are commonly referred to as an estate, which upon a person’s death passes on to the people entitled to it, typically heirs, or individuals called beneficiaries.
+When someone dies, the deceased individual’s executor, also called an administrator, is responsible for managing the money and property of the deceased.
+Money, property, and other assets are commonly referred to as an estate, which upon an individual’s death passes on to the people entitled to it, typically heirs, or individuals called beneficiaries.

 The responsibilities of an estate executor are to collect all the decedent’s assets, pay, and creditors and distribute the remaining estate to heirs or other beneficiaries.

 A probate court authorizes the estate executor of the deceased to act on the deceased’s behalf with what’s known as Letters Testamentary, granting the executor legal and tax authority over the estate.

 The executor will file income tax returns for the deceased individual, including any years the deceased individual failed to file taxes before death.
 They will also need to file taxes for the estate, which will require a Federal Tax ID.